This file is part of pymarc. It is subject to the license terms in the

 [docs] @classmethod def convert_legacy_subfields(cls, subfields: List[str]) -> List[Subfield]: """ Converts older-style subfield lists into Subfield lists.
 Converts the old-style list of strings into a list of Subfields.
 As a class method this does not actually set any fields; it simply takes a list of strings and returns a list of Subfields. .. code-block:: python legacy_fields: list[str] = ['a', 'The pragmatic programmer : ', 'b', 'from journeyman to master /', 'c', 'Andrew Hunt, David Thomas'] coded_fields: list[Subfield] = Field.convert_legacy_subfields(legacy_fields) myfield = Field( tag="245", indicators = ['0','1'], subfields=coded_fields ) :param subfields: A list of [code, value, code, value] :return: A list of Subfield named tuples """ # Make an iterator out of the incoming subfields. subf_it: Iterator[str] = iter(subfields) # This creates a tuple based on the next value of the iterator.
 In this case, # the subfield code will be the first element, and then the subfield value # will be the second. subf = zip(subf_it, subf_it) # Create a coded subfield tuple of each (code, value) item in the incoming # subfields. return [Subfield._make(t) for t in subf]

 [docs] def get(self, code: str, default=None): """A dict-like get method with a default value.
-Implements a non-raising getter for a subfield code that will return the value of the first subfield whose code is `key`. """ if code not in self: return default return self[code]
+Implements a non-raising getter for a subfield code that will return the value of the first subfield whose code is `key`.
+Returns the default value if the field is a control field. """ if self.control_field: return default if code not in self: return default return self[code]

-[docs] def value(self) -> str: """Returns the field's subfields (or data in the case of control fields) as a string.""" if self.is_control_field(): return self.data return " ".join(subfield.value.strip() for subfield in self.subfields)
+[docs] def value(self) -> str: """Returns the field's subfields (or data in the case of control fields) as a string.""" if self.control_field: return self.data or "" return " ".join(subfield.value.strip() for subfield in self.subfields)

 [docs] def get_subfields(self, *codes) -> List[str]: """Get subfields matching `codes`. get_subfields() accepts one or more subfield codes and returns a list of subfield values.
-The order of the subfield values in the list will be the order that they appear in the field. .. code-block:: python print(field.get_subfields('a')) print(field.get_subfields('a', 'b', 'z')) """ return [subfield.value for subfield in self.subfields if subfield.code in codes]
+The order of the subfield values in the list will be the order that they appear in the field. .. code-block:: python print(field.get_subfields('a')) print(field.get_subfields('a', 'b', 'z')) """ if self.control_field: return [] return [subfield.value for subfield in self.subfields if subfield.code in codes]

-[docs] def delete_subfield(self, code: str) -> Optional[str]: """Deletes the first subfield with the specified 'code' and returns its value. .. code-block:: python value = field.delete_subfield('a') If no subfield is found with the specified code None is returned. """ if code not in self: return None index: int = [s.code for s in self.subfields].index(code) whole_field: Subfield = self.subfields.pop(index) return whole_field.value
+[docs] def delete_subfield(self, code: str) -> Optional[str]: """Deletes the first subfield with the specified 'code' and returns its value. .. code-block:: python value = field.delete_subfield('a') If no subfield is found with the specified code None is returned. """ if self.control_field: return None if code not in self: return None index: int = [s.code for s in self.subfields].index(code) whole_field: Subfield = self.subfields.pop(index) return whole_field.value

 [docs] def is_control_field(self) -> bool: """Returns true or false if the field is considered a control field.
-Control fields lack indicators and subfields. """ return self.tag < "010" and self.tag.isdigit()
+Prefer using the `control_field` property directly instead of this, which has been retained for legacy compatibility.
+Control fields lack indicators and subfields. """ return self.control_field

 [docs] def linkage_occurrence_num(self) -> Optional[str]: """Return the 'occurrence number' part of subfield 6, or None if not present.""" ocn = self.get("6", "") return ocn.split("-")[1].split("/")[0] if ocn else None